Designer: Robert Launitz, sc.

 Saved in Time: 2005

 The monument to Do-Hum-Me consists of a white marble base, die and capital supported on a granite plinth.
 The marble is a coarse grained material that appears to be the widely used Tuckahoe marble quarried in Westchester.
-Set in the face of the die is a bas relief plaque depicting a male Indian in mourning.
+Set in the face of the die is a bas relief plaque depicting a Native American male in mourning.
 The work was created by Robert Launitz, a Russian-born artist, trained in his homeland and in Rome, who came to New York in 1828.
 Launitz was the partner of John Frazee in their New York City-based marble works, producing architectural stonework, monuments and statues.

 The burial plot was once surrounded by a simply decorated wrought-iron fence which was removed years ago.